ibraheemdev/ibraheemca/content/posts/2020-07-16-easier-asynchronous-state-modelling-in-react-redux-with-the-finite-state-machine-model.md

 **The Problem**

 When developing a react + redux application, you often have to load data from a remote source, usually a REST API.
 Let's say you have a todo list application.
-When a user clicks 'add todo', you dispatch the corresponding 'ADD_TODO' action.
+When a user clicks 'add todo', you dispatch the corresponding `ADD_TODO` action.
 If the response is OK, you dispatch the success action, and if the request fails, you dispatch the failure action:

 ```javascript
 const handleClick = () => {